Scroll to content

 Mr Duncan Gauld PGCE, NPQH, NPQEL

 Before starting at Christ Church School in Chorleywood, Duncan worked extensively in schools across South Buckinghamshire & the Chilterns.
-He trained as a secondary school Music & Drama specialist (1995) prior to a move into primary education (1999).
+He trained as a secondary school Music & Drama specialist (1994) and worked in a local secondary school as Head of Music (1995) prior to a move into primary education (1999).

 After 10 years teaching in primary schools (1999 to 2010), including as an Assistant Headteacher, Deputy Headteacher & Acting Headteacher, he moved to work in Hertfordshire.